s-ashwin/MorseCode-Fingers/README.md

 2 Represents Dash

 Once we move our hand out of the camera (Blank Screen), the respective alphabet or number for the pattern [Refer info.txt] will be displayed on the screen

+My Model (keras_model.h5) works best only in plain background

+You can Train your Model using Teachable Machine

+## Requirements

+Python3, OpenCV, Pillow, TensorFlow has to be installed